jvcelaro/Aba-de-Satisfa-o/README.md

 # Aba-de-Satisfa-o

-Este Projeto te ensina a fazer uma aba de satisfação usando front end de maneira simples.
+This Project teaches you how to make a satisfaction tab using the front end in a simple way.

 By: João Vitor de Carvalho